CEO's interview With TowerXchange: Tarantula's successful move to Southeast Asia

 Leading site portfolio management software company’s expansion into the region and the drivers of its success

 Tarantula, the leading telecom site portfolio management software company, relocated its global head office to Singapore a year ago and is expanding its product offering in Southern and Southeast Asia.
-Thanks to its highly focused telecom infrastructure management products, Tarantula already provides its solutions to manage information relating to portfolios covering more than 400,000 telecom towers worldwide.
+Thanks to its highly focused telecom infrastructure management products and telecom consulting services, Tarantula already provides its solutions to manage information relating to portfolios covering more than 400,000 telecom towers worldwide.
 This includes tower businesses of Indus Towers, Viom Networks and American Tower in Southern Asia.
 In this interview, Udhay Mathialagan, CEO of the company, tells us about Tarantula’s successful first twelve months in the region.

 TowerXchange: Udhay, could you give us a brief history of the company?
 Which countries are driving Tarantula’s business in Asia?
 Who are your main clients?